Oregand/Oregand.github.io/CA660/CheatSheet.md

 p = 20/91 = 0.22 (to 2 decimals)

-But let's use the Uniform Distribution for practice.
+But lets use the Uniform Distribution for practice.

 To find the probability between a and a+20, find the blue area: